adagio130/note/IELTS/homework/Week1.md

 1. What's your favorite room
 	 - I don't have many options since my flat only has one room.
 2. Is there anything you want to change about your home
-	- The major part that I'd like to change is the space of it.
-But I think it's impossible.
-Maybe moving to a new one is better than changing it.
+	- The main thing I'd like to change is the amount of space.
+However, that's not really possible, so moving to a new place might be a better solution.
 1. Would you like to move to a different home in the future
-	- The answer is definitely yes, the flat that I currently live in is too small.
-I want to move to a new one as soon as possible.
+	- Absolutely, yes.
+The flat I'm in now is too small, and I'd like to move to a more spacious one as soon as I can.

 Home town